-Hey, what's up?
-This is Jason Drohn.
-Welcome to today's GSD Daily.
-This is episode 110.
-We're going to talk about why strategy sessions are different than sales calls and how to use them to sell more of your high ticket products and services.
+In today’s episode, we’re going to talk about why strategy sessions are different than sales calls and how to use them to sell more of your high ticket products and services.

 Now this entire week we’ve been talking about automated sales funnels or the legendary funnel as we have come to call it because we build a lot of them.
 It is a funnel that you can sell masterminds.
 You can sell industry services.
 You can sell anything high ticket.
 If it’s $1,000 or more, you can sell it with this model.

-So we've covered a lot of ground.
-We talked about the tools and tech.
-We've talked about automated webinars.
-We've talked about offers.
-We've talked about setting up the email sequences, what your emails need to do both before the webinar and after the webinar.
-And it's all inside this PDF, so you can download it.
+We’ve covered a lot of ground.
+We talked about the tools and tech, automated webinars, offers, and setting up the email sequences.
+What your emails need to do both before the webinar and after the webinar.
+It’s all inside this PDF, so you can download it.
 There are little spots in it so you can take notes.
 There are task lists in there, or a little checklist, so you can see what you need to have to pull this automated webinar off.

 For those of you who don’t know who I am, my name is Jason Drohn.
 I created doneforyou.com, where we create offers.
 We build sales funnels, and we set up marketing and traffic, or automation and traffic for our clients.